'Unai is the right man for the job' - Arsenal board offer Emery vote of confidence | Goal.com

 The Gunners have gone five games without a win in all competitions and now sit eight points adrift of the top four following Saturday’s 2-0 defeat at Leicester City.

-Arsenal’s poor from has seen Emery come in for mounting criticism - from fans and pundits - with Ian Wright publicly calling for the club to sack the Spaniard.
+Arsenal’s poor results have seen Emery come in for mounting criticism - from fans and pundits - with Ian Wright publicly calling for the club to sack the Spaniard.

 "We have to make the tough decision Arsenal!
 It's not getting better!”

-Emery brushed off questions about his future following Saturday’s defeat at Leicester and he has now received the public backing of Arsenal’s head of football Raul Sanllehi and managing director Vinai Venkatesham.
+Emery brushed off questions about his future following Saturday’s defeat at the King Power Stadium and he has now received the public backing of Arsenal’s head of football Raul Sanllehi and managing director Vinai Venkatesham.

 During a staff event at Arsenal on Monday - which was attended by 200 colleagues from across the club - Sanllehi and Venkatesham sent out a clear message a support for Emery, although they admitted that results needed to improve if the Gunners are to secure the top four finish they crave.